Final Fantasy XV: Pocket Edition: Development

 Pocket Edition was co-developed by Final Fantasy developer and publisher Square Enix, XPEC Entertainment and Osaka-based SummerTimeStudio.
 Development began in 2015 following the release of Episode Duscae, the first game demo of Final Fantasy XV.
 The title was co-produced by Hajime Tabata, the original game's director.
 Another producer in the project was Kosei Ito, who had worked on Tabata's first major Square Enix project Before Crisis: Final Fantasy VII.
 The goal of the adaptation was to make Final Fantasy available to more players who didn't own consoles, and to make a version of the game focused on quick gameplay.
 Tabata chose mobile devices as the initial release platform as he used an iPhone device every day.

 The graphics were changed to fit the new hardware and approach.
 The "chibi"-style character redesigns emerged partially through hardware limitations and partially through the wish to portray a different version of the same narrative.
 Originally designed to emulate the polygonal character models of Final Fantasy VII, its current art style was chosen instead to appeal to younger gamers.
 The scenario carried over intact, with the environments and scenes altered to better fit the game's new scale.
 A focus was placed on the game's central theme of a memorable journey with companions, which helped define the streamlined approach of Pocket Edition.

 While the original game was built using the in-house Luminous Engine, Pocket Edition was built using the third-party Unity engine.
 For Windows devices, due to the Windows 10 Mobile device series being phased out by Microsoft, the team instead focused on the latest generation of game-compatible tablet devices.
 When speaking with the production team, Tabata asked them to make the gameplay as stress-free as possible, resulting in the automatic gameplay options and streamlined layout and battle system.
-The modular pricing was chosen over a premium one-off purchase due to that approach being more expected and acceptable on mobile platforms, with the free first episode being so players could try out the remake without committing to buying any more.
+The modular pricing was chosen over a premium one-off purchase due to that approach being more expected and acceptable on mobile platforms, with the free first chapter being so players could try out the remake without committing to buying any more.

 The game was announced at Gamescom in August 2017.
 It was originally set to be released later that year.
 The game was released for Android and iOS devices on February 8, 2018, a day earlier than was originally announced.
-A version for Windows 10 devices released through the Microsoft Store on June 6.
-The game was later released as Final Fantasy XV: Pocket Edition HD for the PlayStation 4 and Xbox One on September 7, 2018.
+A version for Windows 10 devices was released through the Microsoft Store on June 6.
+The game was later released as Final Fantasy XV: Pocket Edition HD for the PlayStation 4 and Xbox One on September 7.
 A port for Nintendo Switch was released on September 13.